-The Joint List was formed in 2015 as a united slate of the four main Arab political parties in Israel: Hadash (Arab-Jewish, communist), Balad (Palestinian nationalist), and Ta’al (Arab nationalist).
-The List is currently headed by Ayman Odeh (Hadash), a lawyer from Haifa.
-The Ra’am party split from the Joint List to contest the March 2021 elections alone.
+The Joint List was formed in 2015 as a united slate of the four main Arab political parties in Israel: Hadash (Arab-Jewish, communist), Balad (Palestinian nationalist), Ta’al (Arab nationalist), and Ra’am (Islamist).
+The List was headed by Ayman Odeh (Hadash), a lawyer from Haifa.

 Although there have been long-standing calls for the Arab factions to unify, the impetus for the List’s creation was a new law enacted in March 2014 that raised the Israeli electoral threshold from 2 percent to 3.25 percent – a measure deliberately designed in part to make it more difficult for the smaller Arab parties to enter the Knesset.